patchamama/The-last-book-page/README-backend.md

 ]
 ```

-### The Django rest framework doesn’t support JWT tokens for the browser interface out-of-the-box, we’ll need to use session authentication in development and for Production we’ll use Tokens.
+### The Django rest framework doesn’t support JWT tokens for the browser interface out-of-the-box, we’ll need to use session authentication in development, and for Production we’ll use Tokens.
 This will allow us to continue to be able to log into our API as we work on it.
 To start, install the JWT library

 ```
 pip install djangorestframework-simplejwt